 For couples with limited insurance or none at all, the expenses related to delivering a baby are comparable to that of a new car.
 Or in extreme cases, that of a down payment on a house.
 Costs are so inconsistent that the ballpark estimate for prenatal care and delivery range from around $9,000 to more than $25,000, according to thebump.com.
 The total amount you can expect to pay depends on a variety of factors.
 These include the extent of your insurance coverage, where you live, whether your birth is high-risk, and whether you have a vaginal birth versus a cesarean section.

 Because it’s nearly impossible to predict the costs of giving birth, many families don’t know how much to save.
 Fundraising for pregnancy costs can provide parents with a buffer in the event of pricey complications.
 It will set them up for a debt-free pregnancy.
 That way they can save for the long list other costs of raising a child.

 The Grim Reality of Pregnancy Costs

 - Health insurance is no panacea.
-Many plans don’t even cover pregnancy-related expenses, and of those that do, patients are expected to take on around 10 percent of the cost, according to CDC statistics.
+Many plans don’t even cover pregnancy-related expenses.
+And of those that do, patients are expected to take on around 10 percent of the cost, according to CDC statistics.
 However, if you’re insurance is through your employer, it could cover as little as 25 percent, and often extends only to the most basic care.

-The Power of Many
+The Power of the Crowd